kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-reference.md

 **Endpoint**: `PUT /wp-json/bema-hub/v1/profile`

 **Description**: Updates the profile information of the authenticated user.
-Note that `bema_referred_by` cannot be updated as it's only set during signup.
+Note that `bema_referred_by` and `role` cannot be updated as they're only set during signup.

 **Headers**:
 ```